Protein isoform: Types

-Related Concept
+Related concepts

 Glycoform

 A glycoform is an isoform of a protein that differs only with respect to the number or type of attached glycan.
 Glycoproteins often consist of a number of different glycoforms, with alterations in the attached saccharide or oligosaccharide.
 These modifications may result from differences in biosynthesis during the process of glycosylation, or due to the action of glycosidases or glycosyltransferases.
 Glycoforms may be detected through detailed chemical analysis of separated glycoforms, but more conveniently detected through differential reaction with lectins, as in lectin affinity chromatography and lectin affinity electrophoresis.
 Typical examples of glycoproteins consisting of glycoforms are the blood proteins as orosomucoid, antitrypsin, and haptoglobin.
 An unusual glycoform variation is seen in neuronal cell adhesion molecule, NCAM involving polysialic acids, PSA.